 Since I’m getting nostalgic, I can remember the time when Michael and I had just gotten married I wanted to share a bit of my Japanese cuisine with him.
 I was super excited to make udon, but I darndest time finding the special noodles.
 Well, Michael chimed in and said that I should use regular spaghetti noodles.

 I was like, what?!
 In my mind, I was thinking I had to find the yummy udon noodles or not make it at all.
-Luckily our marriage survived this noodle crisis!

 *If you like to learn more about the history of the Udon noodles, check out this Wikipedia source.

-Chef Notes About This Homemade Chicken Noodle Soup
+Chef Notes About This Japanese Chicken Soup

 So, I need to let you know that I’ve made this recipe a gazillion times, but I have never measured it.
 So that is why I’m warning you that my recipe may be a bit off, and please let me know if parts don’t make sense.
 I’ll try and tweak it and get it perfect.

-But, basically you’ll make a soup base like a homemade chicken noodle soup and then we will add some cool and yummy ingredients.
+But, basically, you’ll make a soup base like a homemade chicken noodle soup and then we will add some cool and yummy ingredients.

 I’ve attached a link to the noodles but I use a frozen brand, Shirakiku.
 If you happen to have an Asian market near you, try and find this brand in the freezer section.
 They are absolutely amazing, thick and a bit sticky and chewy.
 If you buy it through Amazon here is the link for the Udon Noodles.